-Google’s Live Translate feature technically works on many Android phones, but it is optimized with Pixel devices in mind.
-While most Android phones have to translate through the cloud, devices with Google’s Tensor chips can do it on-device, which is considerably faster.
-The feature debuted alongside the Pixel 6 and 6 Pro in 2021, but is also supported in newer handsets like the the Pixel 6a, or the Pixel 7 series.
+Google’s Live Translate feature technically works on many Android phones, but it’s optimized with Pixel devices in mind.
+Whereas most Android phones have to translate through the cloud, devices with Google’s Tensor chips can do it on-device, which is considerably faster.
+The feature debuted alongside the Pixel 6 and 6 Pro in 2021, but is also supported in newer handsets like the Pixel 7 and Pixel 7a.

 Find out more about Live Translate below, including what it is and how to use it.

 If you have a Pixel 6, 6a, or 7-series phone, Live Translate should be on by default and sometimes even work offline.
 It may or may not be available on some other Android phones, but only ever with an active internet connection.
 You can toggle Live Translate by going to Settings > System > Live Translate.
 Be sure to pick languages in the Translate to and Add a language fields.
 The tech is active in Google Lens, Live Caption, some chat apps, and Google Assistant's Interpreter Mode.